geosolutions-it/osm-styles/README.md

-To provide a reference, on a Ryzen 1700x with local SSD (Samsung EVO 960) and 32 of memory, on a Linux Mint 19.2 with stock PostgreSQL 9.5.4 and PostGIS 2.21, importing the full Europe OpenStreeMap dataset required:
+To provide a reference, on a Ryzen 1700x with local SSD (Samsung EVO 960) and 32 of memory, on a Linux Mint 19.2 with stock PostgreSQL 9.5.4 and PostGIS 2.21, importing the full Europe OpenStreetMap dataset required:

 * 250GB of disk space (allocated fully on SSD), split between 22.5GB of OSM PBF file, 45GB of Imposm working cache, and over 130GB of resulting PostgreSQL database (the Imposm cache can be removed at the end of the process)